 Work with professional staff in research, analysis, and development of legislative proposals.

 Assist in organizing and participate in public forums and events.

 Acquire self-confidence and self-discipline, gain critical thinking skills and apply your knowledge beyond the classroom.

-A complete application packet must be submitted to the Office of Campus and Alumni Relations by 3:00 p.m. on November 6, 2017.
+Applications will be available on October 5th.
+A complete application packet must be submitted to the Office of Campus and Alumni Relations by 3:00 p.m. on November 5, 2018.
 For more information about the Dale Ride Summer Internship Program, call Deirdre Weaver at the Office of Campus and Alumni Relations at (310) 434-8400.

 Applications Open Oct.
 5th 2018